ahstat/ahstat.github.io/_posts/2017-6-11-Triangle-pursuit.md

 *Fig. 12.
 Mapping from $$\theta \times (x_1, x_2, x_3)$$ to the corresponding adherent points for one-norm, Euclidian norm and maximum norm respectively.*

 **References**
 - Code is available <a href="https://github.com/ahstat/triangle-pursuit" target="_blank">on my github</a>.
-Many examples are provided, and contain some generalization with more initial points, higher dimension, etc.
+Many examples are provided, and code contains some generalization with more initial points, higher dimension, etc.
 - I wrote [a question in math.stackexchange](https://math.stackexchange.com/questions/2265556) asking about the asymptotic behavior of $$(x_n)_n$$.
 Thanks for achille hui for his comment.